 This course is an applied study of deep learning methods for extracting information from geospatial data, such as aerial imagery, multispectral imagery, digital terrain data, and other digital cartographic representations.
-We have provided background and conceptual information in the form of lecture modules (prefixed with "L"), video examples using ArcGIS Pro (prefixed with "V"), and coding examples using Python and PyTorch ("Prefixed with "E").
+We have provided background and conceptual information in the form of lecture modules, video examples using ArcGIS Pro, and coding examples using Python and PyTorch or R and geodl.
 We primarily focus on convolutional neural networks (CNNs) and semantic segmentation methods.
-As we continue to expand the course, we plan to add more materials associated with instance segmentation, generative models, autoencoders, and variational autoencoders.
+As we continue to expand the course, we plan to add more materials associated with transformer architectures.

 It is assumed that you have prior knowledge of coding in the Python language.
 The R language is also used but to a lesser extent.
 If you do not have experience coding, please take a look at our Methods in Open Science and/or Open-Source Spatial Analytics (R) courses, which explore coding in Python and/or R.